 Co-Curricular and Extra Curricular activities at St John’s College aim to enhance the academic, artistic, cultural, sporting and personal pursuits of all students.

-We encourage students explore and promote their talents, interests and natural abilities with like-minded people.
-Participation in these activities are an important part of any good educational program and students who take part in activities and programs outside of the boundaries of a typical classroom tend to have higher academic results, better attendance rates and fewer social and emotional problems.
+We encourage students to explore and promote their talents, interests and natural abilities with like-minded people.
+Participation in these activities is an important part of any good educational program and students who take part in activities and programs outside of the boundaries of a typical classroom tend to have higher academic results, better attendance rates and fewer social and emotional problems.

 St John’s College is dedicated to educating and shaping the whole person in conjunction with our focus on academic excellence.
-We have worked hard as a whole school to build strong and ever-changing programs that we believe meets the creative needs of today’s young people.
+We have worked hard as a whole school to build strong and ever-changing programs that we believe meet the creative needs of today’s young people.

-Greek Language and Culture
+Greek Language School & Culture

 There are many benefits to learning Greek and developing our understanding of Greek culture.
 It is widely accepted that Greece is the cradle of Western civilization.

 Learning the Modern Greek language is a journey of discovery into the English language, and because of this, complements students’ understanding of English.
-Across our curriculum students have the opportunity to learn about Greece’s history, arts, philosophy, culture, foods, customs and traditions.
+Across our curriculum, students have the opportunity to learn about Greece’s history, arts, philosophy, culture, foods, customs and traditions.